VUIIS/dax/docs/processors.rst

 -----
 About
 -----
-DAX pipelines are defined by creating a YAML text file.
+DAX pipelines are defined by creating YAML text files.
 If you are not familiar with YAML, start here: https://learnxinyminutes.com/docs/yaml/.

-The processor YAML defines the Environment, Inputs, Commands, and Outputs of your pipeline.
+A processor YAML file defines the Environment, Inputs, Commands, and Outputs of your pipeline.

 ----------------
 Processor Repos